Analysis: J.J. McCarthy provides a glimpse of stability in Vikings’ victory over Cowboys

 View post on X

-The exceptions were still there, of course, and they were particularly galling on a couple of McCarthy’s throws to Jefferson, who caught just two of the eight passes sent his way.
-After the 29-yarder to Hockenson, McCarthy threw for an open Jefferson, but fired high as he absorbed a hit from Kenny Clark and the ball went off the receiver’s hands.
+The exceptions were still there, of course, and they were particularly galling on a couple of McCarthy’s throws to Jefferson, who caught only two of the eight passes sent his way.
+After the 29-yarder to Hockenson, McCarthy threw for an open Jefferson, but fired high as he absorbed a hit from Kenny Clark and the ball went off Jefferson’s hands.
 Then, on the goal line, McCarthy tried to hit Jefferson in the back corner, but threw with such velocity it caught the receiver off guard.

 “We all know J.J. knows how to throw the ball, and he knows how to get it to that spot,” Jefferson said.
 “It was a great throw, great spot.
 You know, of course I wasn’t expecting that much heat on the ball, but that’s definitely never an excuse.
 I always got to catch those types of balls.”